ESPN+: History of programming

 In the 2019–20 season, ESPN+ acquired the third-tier media rights for all but two Big 12 Conference teams; these telecasts are carried under the branding Big 12 Now.
-The deal excluded the Oklahoma Sooners—whose third-tier rights were held by the SoonerSports.tv streaming service and Bally Sports Oklahoma, and the Texas Longhorns—who have an existing agreement with ESPN and IMG College to run Longhorn Network.
+In May 2022, ESPN announced its acquisition of the third-tier media rights to Oklahoma Sooners athletics; the events will be carried on ESPN+ under the "SoonerVision on ESPN+" branding, and will include one exclusive football game per-season.
+The deal excluded the Texas Longhorns—who have an existing agreement with ESPN and IMG College to run Longhorn Network.
+The Big 12's third-tier media rights were eliminated in 2022 under new media rights negotiations with ESPN and Fox Sports.

-During the 2020 Major League Baseball season's Wild Card Series round, ESPN+ aired Squeeze Play—which featured live look-ins and analysis of the seven series ESPN held rights to (in a similar manner to the ESPN Bases Loaded service it offered during the NCAA baseball tournament), as well as Statcast broadcasts of selected games.
+During the 2020 Major League Baseball season's Wild Card Series round, ESPN+ aired Squeeze Play—which featured live look-ins and analysis of the seven series ESPN held rights to, in a similar manner to the ESPN Bases Loaded service it offered during the NCAA baseball tournament, as well as Statcast broadcasts of selected games.

-On March 10, 2021, ESPN re-acquired rights to the National Hockey League under a new seven-year deal beginning in the 2021–22 season.
-Under this contract, ESPN+ holds exclusive rights to at least 50 games per-season, which are also available on Hulu, simulcast rights to select ESPN games and all games on ABC (including the NHL All-Star Game and the Stanley Cup Finals in selected seasons).
+On March 10, 2021, ESPN acquired rights to the National Hockey League under a new seven-year deal beginning in the 2021–22 season.
+Under this contract, ESPN+ holds exclusive rights to at least 50 games per-season which are also available on Hulu, simulcast rights to select ESPN games and transmission of all games on ABC (including the NHL All-Star Game and the Stanley Cup Final in selected seasons).
 ESPN+ also streams all out-of-market games under the "NHL Power Play" branding.

-A week later, as part of ESPN's renewal of its rights to the NFL, ESPN+ gained simulcast rights to Monday Night Football broadcasts beginning in the 2021 NFL season.
-Beginning in 2022, ESPN+ holds exclusive rights to one NFL International Series game per-season in a Sunday morning window.
+As part of ESPN's renewal of its rights to the NFL, ESPN+ gained simulcast rights to Monday Night Football broadcasts beginning in the 2021 NFL season.
+From 2022 to 2024, ESPN+ held exclusive rights to one game per season, which were moved back to ESPN linear networks in 2025 and to NFL Network from 2026 onward.

-In September 2021, Disney began to wind down the U.S. version of Hotstar, a streaming service targeting Indian Americans, and migrated its content exclusively to ESPN+ and Hulu.
-This, in particular, included its rights to home matches of the India national cricket team and Indian Premier League, which had been sub-licensed to ESPN+ via its sister network Star Sports.
+In September 2021, Disney began to shut down the U.S. version of Hotstar, a streaming service targeting Indian Americans, and migrated its content to ESPN+ and Hulu.
+This included its rights to home matches of the India national cricket team and Indian Premier League which had been sub-licensed to ESPN+ via its former sister network Star Sports.

 On April 8, 2022, ESPN announced a deal with the Savannah Bananas to livestream two games of their Banana Ball World Tour on April 8 and 9.

-In May 2022, ESPN announced its acquisition of the third-tier media rights to Oklahoma Sooners athletics; the events will be carried on ESPN+ under the "SoonerVision on ESPN+" branding, and will include one exclusive football game per-season (which had previously been distributed by Bally/Fox Sports pay-per-view).
-The deal will be in effect through the 2024–25 athletics season, after which the Sooners will exit the Big 12 and move to the Southeastern Conference (SEC)—whose media rights are fully owned by ESPN.
-Later that month, ESPN announced a rights agreement with the Northwoods League to stream select games of their 2022 season each day exclusively on ESPN+, along with the Northwoods League All-Star Game, the Major League Dreams Showcase, the League playoffs and Summer Collegiate World Series.
+In May 2022, ESPN announced a rights agreement with the Northwoods League to stream select games of their 2022 season each day exclusively on ESPN+, along with the Northwoods League All-Star Game, the Major League Dreams Showcase, the League playoffs and Summer Collegiate World Series.